arangodb/arangodb/STYLEGUIDE.md

 };
 ```

-Until January 2009, the style was to name enum values like macros.
-This caused
-problems with name collisions between enum values and macros.
-Hence, the change
-to prefer constant-style naming was put in place.
-New code should use
-constant-style naming.

 #### Macro Names

 You're not really going to define a macro, are you?
 If you do, they're like this: